fkadibs/kitsune/README.md

 ```

-The generated font can b e embedded into documents or loaded remotely in HTML emails or web pages:
+The generated font can be embedded into documents or loaded remotely in HTML emails or web pages:

 ![seeing is believing](example.png)